pangeo-data/education-material/pedagogy/git/README.md

 ***Is there a caveat to 'just use these four commands'?***

 Yes!
 Not knowing more about `git` will eventually put you at risk of losing some work (yours or worse: someone else's).
-Let's list a few of these risks and mitigators...
+Let's list a few of these risks...

-- a risk (and fix ref; where fix refs are picked up below)
+- if you do not understand *branches* you may work on and even clobber content
 - a risk (and fix ref; where fix refs are picked up below)
 - a risk (and fix ref; where fix refs are picked up below)
 - a risk (and fix ref; where fix refs are picked up below)